alt-ctrl-code/home/README.md

 > can save you from yourself, and besides, if you are using eslint, mocha and nyc _as you should be_, then your
 > JavaScript is safe.
 >
+> TypeScript is, at best, thought of as a bridging technology for .NET and Java developers, but I fear that at worst,
+>  it's another cynical attempt by Microsoft to colonise the internet (remember VBScript).
+>
-> We’re not saying don’t use TypeScript, it’s great, only that learning in the lingua franca will make your TypeScript
+> I'm not saying don’t use TypeScript, it's great, only that learning in the internet's native language will make your TypeScript
 > all the better.

 <a name="history">Some History</a>